-- (2) You have received, read and understand the Agreement, the Plan and the prospectus for the Plan. - (3) You agree to accept as binding all decisions or interpretations of the Plan Administrator or its delegate regarding any questions relating to the Plan or the Agreement, including, if you provide services outside the United States, the global provisions and any specific provisions for the country in which you provide services, attached to the Agreement as Exhibit B (the "Foreign Provisions"). - (4) You have read and agree to comply with the Company's Insider Trading Policy.
+(4) You agree to accept as binding all decisions or interpretations of the Committee or its delegate regarding any questions relating to the Plan or the Agreement, including, if you provide services outside the United States, the global provisions and any specific provisions for the country in which you provide services, attached to the Agreement as Exhibit A.

+(5) You have read and agree to comply with the Company's Insider Trading Policy.